Summary

 =SUM({3,3,2,3,-1})

 And the SUM function returns the sum of items in the array, 10.
-For a good write up on this behavior, see this interesting article on the EXCELXOR website.
+For a good write up on this behavior, see this article by Jeff Weir on the StackOverflow site.

 Dave Bruns Profile Picture